 If you die as an active employee, your covered dependents continue to receive the same medical coverage they had before you died.
 COBRA Continuation Coverage continues for 90 days at no cost.
 At the end of 90 days, your eligible dependents are eligible to continue medical coverage for up to 36 months under COBRA at the full COBRA rate.
 The 90 days of coverage immediately following your death is included in the 36 months.
 Dental coverage is available for purchase through COBRA.
-All other coverages end at the time of your death.
+All other coverage ends at the time of your death.

-While you are:
+While You Are:

 Receiving accrued sick pay, and during the first year (12 months) of an unpaid sick or injury-on-duty leave of absence you may keep the same benefits you had while actively working.
 You are responsible for paying your share of the cost for coverage.
-When you begin a leave of absence (when your payroll transaction record (PTR) is changed to reflect that you're on a leave of absence), HR Services sends you a letter acknowledging your leave and instructing you to access Jetnet to register your Leave of Absence Life Event and decide whether or not to continue your benefits while on your leave.
+When you begin a leave of absence (when your payroll transaction record (PTR) is changed to reflect that you're on a leave of absence), the Benefits Service Center will send you a letter acknowledging your leave and instructing you to call the Benefits Service Center to register your Leave of Absence Life Event and decide whether or not to continue your benefits while on your leave.

-When you register your qualifying Life Event and benefit elections on Jetnet, it will display a confirmation statement showing your choices, the monthly cost of benefits, etc. If you have not received the HR Services letter within 10 days of being placed on leave, contact HR Services immediately so you may continue your benefits while on leave (see "Contact Information" in the Reference Information section).
+When you call the Benefits Service Center to register your qualifying Life Event and benefit elections, it will send you a confirmation statement showing your choices, the monthly cost of benefits, etc. If you have not received your letter within 10 days of being placed on leave, contact the Benefits Service Center immediately so you may continue your benefits while on leave (see "Contact Information" in the Reference Information section).